 In 2003, I launched Career Life Coaching and decided I needed to learn how to run a business.

 What better way to get educated on entrepreneurism than to work for the UW-Madison Small Business Development Center where I could sit in on their classes?
-As a part time Business Answerline Counselor for the past seven years, I assisted callers in brainstorming their ideas, finding information and resources, and enjoyed being able to help people “turn ideas into enterprises”.
-Although I’m no longer on the Answerline, I continue to teach the First Steps for starting a business seminar for the UW Small Business Development Center and encourage others to consider creative self employment as a vehicle to share their gifts with the world.
+As a part time Business Answerline Counselor for seven years, I assisted callers in brainstorming their ideas, finding information and resources, and helped people “turn their ideas into enterprises”.
+Although I’m no longer on the Answerline, I continue to teach the Small Business: The First Step seminar for the UW Small Business Development Center and encourage others to consider creative self employment as a vehicle to share their gifts with the world.

 I believe that my own calling is to assist others to discover theirs.